mohanhops/mohanhops.github.io/_posts/2022-04-10-linux-for-dummies.md

 usermod -d /home/mohan -m mohan   # Modifies user login sudo chsh -s /bin/bash mohan      # Change default shell to bin/bash
 ```
+Note: To create new user, we need to have sudo permissions on the machine